-NATURAL GAS ENGINES

-We were the first contract driller to use GE's Waukesha natural gas engines on a drilling rig.
-Our rich-burn natural gas engines, which do not require the use of diesel fuel, allow our drilling rigs to run 100 percent on natural gas.
+NATURAL GAS ENGINES We were the first contract driller to use Waukesha natural gas engines on a drilling rig.
+Our rich-burn natural gas engines, which do not require the use of diesel fuel, allow our drilling rigs to run on 100% natural gas.
 The substitution of natural gas in place of diesel fuel results in a variety of environmental benefits, including emissions reduction.
 These natural gas systems have the ability to utilize the local natural gas infrastructure that is often available in our working areas, reducing the need for diesel fuel transportation and consumption.
 These dedicated natural gas engines are also equipped with a three-way catalyst to significantly reduce NOx emissions.
 Third-party field tests on dedicated natural gas drilling rigs have shown emissions of NOx as low as 0.01 g/hp-hr.
 Our contract drilling business has 11 dedicated natural gas rig power systems.
+GENASSISTTM LOAD-DEPENDENT STARTING AND STOPPING Our contract drilling business has recently developed rig control systems with Load-Dependent Starting and Stopping, which we refer to as GenAssistTM.
+GenAssistTM allows for automatic shut-down of engines when they have been running at low load levels for extended periods of time, and automatic start-up of additional engines when the power capacity levels of engines that are currently operating are exceeded.
+This feature reduces the amount of time that our engines run at inefficient power levels, thus reducing unnecessary emissions.
+GenAssistTM has been deployed on 8 of our drilling rigs, and we expect to increase deployment based on customer feedback.